TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 14/Job 14.3.md

 ---

-And dost thou open thine eyes upon such a one, And bringest me into judgment with thee?
+Do you open your eyes on such a one, and bring me into judgment with you?